Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Display device location/README.md

 Location permissions are required for this sample.

-**Note**: As of iOS 8, you are required to request for user's permission in order to enable location services.
-You must include either `NSLocationWhenInUseUsageDescription` or `NSLocationAlwaysUsageDescription` along with a brief description of how you use location services in the `info.plist` of your project.
+**Note**: As of iOS 8, you are required to request the user's permission to enable location services.
+You must include either `NSLocationWhenInUseUsageDescription` or `NSLocationAlwaysUsageDescription` along with a brief description of how you use location services in the Info plist of your project.

 ## Tags